-But first, it's good we understand what a color legend is.
+But first, it's good you understand what a color legend is.
 Color legend can simply be defined as a multi-line block of text describing what colors in a structure mean.
-Using Superstores data set packaged with Tableau app, we can create a simple Line chart using Months, Sales and product Category to demonstrate the same.
+Using Superstores data set packaged with Tableau app, I have created a simple Line chart using Months, Sales and product Category to demonstrate the same.

 In the event you want to maximize on your space as well as maintaining the massage you're sending out through your dashboard.
 It's advisable to separate what MUST be present from what depends on availability of space.
 And a simple place to start with is the title.
 Every dashboard must have a title, and therefore finding a way of using your color legend with title can save a lot.
 This techniques, requires one to have category's presented by the color legend as part of the title, then apply colors as they appear in the chart.
 So, let me construct my title as 'Sales Performance of Furniture, Office Supplies & Technology' see below.

-Lets, use our color legend in the title.
-But, first we need to find the color code.
+Lets, apply the color legend on the title.
+But, first you need to find the color code.
 To find the color code, go to edit colors then double click on the color to read the code.
 See below.

-Now that we have the color codes, we can go a head and use them in our title, as shown below.
+Now that I have the color codes, I can go a head and apply them on the title, as shown below.

-Now, that our color legend has been replicated in our title, we can do away with the it to maximize on our space.
+Now, that the color legend has been replicated on the title, I can do away with the it to maximize on my space.
 See below how my chart appears.